 I find it even more beyond madness to even cast doubts and/or some guilt toward Zhan Yan just because she was married to Man Hang.
 He was the one who was responsible for causing grief toward different parties, NOT her.
 She never knew of Cheung Ping’s existence until recently.
 (OR so we were told so far since I’m only on episode 22 and I wouldn’t know if TVB would throw some twist in there BUT I doubt Zhan Yan knew Cheung Ping beforehand.)
 Why did they (the script-writers) make it like Zhan Yan was at fault for marrying Man Hang (aka being the third party)?
 (She was BUT she DID NOT know SO it wasn’t like she used dirty tricks to get to him AND wronged Cheung Ping.)

 Now that I’m on Man Hang’s case, I just remember something else even dumber.
 The misunderstandings and/or rip between Mang Hang and Man Hung.
 It was pathetic that Man Hung was always so defensive and was pissed off at Man Hang and blaming Man Hang for everything.
-I agree that Man Hang had been responsible for breaking Cheung Ping’s heart AND how he went and decided stuffs for them at times, BUT it was none of Man Hung’s business regarding Man Hang and Cheung Ping.
-I think the ultimate reason why there was a rip between their relationship in the first place was because of Man Hung’s unwilling to let go of the past AND it was more about the love and jealousy against Man Hang because of Cheung Ping than just the whole rant about “Man Hang deciding stuffs for people.”
+I agree that Man Hang had been responsible for breaking Cheung Ping’s heart AND how he went and decided stuff for them at times, BUT it was none of Man Hung’s business regarding Man Hang and Cheung Ping.
+I think the ultimate reason why there was a rip between their relationship in the first place was because of Man Hung’s unwilling to let go of the past AND it was more about the love and jealousy against Man Hang because of Cheung Ping than just the whole rant about “Man Hang deciding stuff for people.”
 Man Hung was still sore that Cheung Ping picked Man Hang over him.
 (I would NOT blame Cheung Ping in this case since she had the right to choose who she wanted to be with.)

 What made it even more pathetic was Man Hang never making up his mind about what he wanted either.
 Yes, he was experiencing some past memories, etc. YET it was pathetic that he should blame his wife for making the move (or being unreasonable at times–which she was a bit overboard BUT I can’t blame her fully).
 He felt guilty for not being able to help Cheung Ping, but what was that?
 He made it like he would help anyone else IF it was the same situation BUT it seemed to imply otherwise.
-It was pathetic to doubt him since he really care for the current family, BUT I find it pathetic that he shoved part of the fault to his wife too.
+It was pathetic to doubt him since he really cared for the current family, BUT I find it pathetic that he shoved part of the fault to his wife too.
 IF he loved Cheung Ping soooo much, why did he sacrifice her back then AND now want to make up for it?
 IF he already made his decision, then MOVE ON.
 Or perhaps he was using his anger to mask for his own guilt.
 Whatever.

 I’ll save the obstacles of the younger generation for some other time.
 Since I think it’s enough rants for this time.